The difference between a theme park and a destination is the same as the one between a ride and an attraction: Storytelling.

 “Once ride testing has begun, safe containment zones are created with fencing, site signage and access points to allow work to continue safely,” Palazzolo says.
 “By shifting schedules to focus on other areas of work while testing is underway in another part of the ride, we are able to successfully complete the project while prioritizing a ride track in the middle of active construction.”

 Confidentiality is crucial in ride integration.
 By keeping the core elements of a ride secret until opening day, parks are able to build anticipation and buzz among fans.
-After decades in the ride integration business, secrecy is refined skill for the PCL Construction team.
+After decades in the ride integration business, secrecy is a refined skill for the PCL Construction team.

 “If the site of the ride is right in the middle of the park, we can’t bring material in when the park is open,” says Palazzolo.
 “We also have to work to mitigate noise and other disruptions.
 It can be challenging, but it’s always rewarding when we’re able to continue construction without guests even knowing we’re there.”